monsterkodi/kode/readme.md

 # Compatibility

-While my first CoffeeScript clone [**koffee**](http://github.com/monsterkodi/koffee) is backwards compatible with CoffeeScript v1, I don't intend to do the same with **kode**, but converting coffee to kode shouldn't be too painful.
+**kode** is *mostly* compatible with CoffeeScript.
+Converting CoffeeScript to kode shouldn't be too painful.

 Stuff I rarely used and therefore didn't bother to re-implement:

-- REPL
-- *cake*
 - literal coffeescript
 - `unless`  `until` `or=` `by` ...
 - `when` outside of `switch`